DigitalGeographyLab/Python-Data-Science-Environment/README.md

 After you have installed mini-conda, it is easy to install the Python packages above by running following commands in Terminal.

 Versions of the packages as of 29.9.2017 (on Windows).
+Following installation commands should work similarly with all operating systems (Windows, Mac, Linux)

 ```
 # Install numpy (v 1.13.1)